akosivis/FoodDiaryKotlin/README.md

 # FoodDiaryKotlin
 A personal app intended for saving information of your daily food intake.
+It is a native Anddroid app made in Kotlin.

 This app is primarily created as a way for me to track the food that I have eaten daily as I am suffering from occasional acid reflux a few months ago.
 I also created this app to reinforce specific concepts in Android app architecture that I am currently trying to learn such as ViewModels, Room database, Coroutines and View Binding.